Virginia Tech® home

 Minor: Business

-Favorite thing about VT: The many opportunities to gain practical experience through design teams, research, and internships.
+Favorite thing about VT: The many opportunities to gain practical experience through design teams and research.

 AOE Ambassador Juan Barreto Jerez